-- All members of the group are 14 or younger on the day of the competition.
+- All members of the group are under the age of 14 on the day of the Cosplay Contest.

-- For Construction: Contestants beneath the age of 14 on the day of the competition who have created at least 50% of their costume on their own (if an adult created the costume, the costume is entered under the Adult's skill level).
+- Contestants under the age of 14 on the day of the competition who have created at least 50% of their costume on their own (if an adult created the costume, the costume is entered under the adult's skill level).

-- Costumes that are considered original design are as follows: gijinkas, genderbends, characters with no published artwork, fan art designs, and original video game characters, etc.
+- Costumes that are considered Original Design are as follows: gijinkas, genderbends, characters with no published artwork, fan art designs, original video game characters, etc.

 - Original Designs will be judged solely based on construction.

-- Original Design Contestants must bring a portfolio of all reference/inspiration material and progress photos to judging.
+- Original Design contestants must submit a portfolio of all reference/inspiration material and progress photos.

-Please note that any entry may be reclassified by the Judges if they feel it is appropriate.
+Please note that any entry may be reclassified by the coordinators or judges if they feel it is appropriate.